ComScore

 • Time Commitment: 2 hours and 50 minutes

-• Why We Love It: crowd-pleaser, special occasion–worthy, <500 calories
+• Why I Love It: crowd-pleaser, special occasion-worthy, <500 calories

-You may be accustomed to dry, store-bought panettone, but we promise this version is unlike anything you’ve had before.
+You may be accustomed to dry, store-bought panettone, but I promise this version is unlike anything you’ve had before.
 Not only are they fun-size, but they’re also light, airy and moist.
-Excuse us while we help ourselves to seconds and thirds.
+Excuse me while I help myself to seconds (and thirds).

 • Time Commitment: 45 minutes

 Two desserts in one bite?
-Don’t mind if we do.
+Don’t mind if I do.
 Just look at those Instagrammable caramel drips.
-(You’ll start with store-bought pie crust, so don’t stress over their drool-worthy appearance.)
+(You’ll start with store-bought pie crust, so don’t stress over the pies' drool-worthy appearance—they're basically foolproof.)

 • Time Commitment: 1 hour and 50 minutes

-They might be mini, but they sure are sticky.
+"Why bake a whole cake when you could whip up an adorable batch of mini citrus monkey bread?" recipe developer Erin McDowell inquires.
+"It's definitely OK to consecutively devour two (or five)."
 You can make the dough yourself or use premade pizza dough from the supermarket.
-Serve these cuties with coffee and a tall pile of napkins.
+Just serve these cuties with coffee and a tall pile of napkins.

 • Time Commitment: 45 minutes

-• Why We Love It: no cook, crowd-pleaser, special occasion–worthy, beginner-friendly
+• Why I Love It: no cook, crowd-pleaser, special occasion-worthy, beginner-friendly

 • Time Commitment: 1 hour and 5 minutes

-• Why We Love It: beginner-friendly, special occasion–worthy, kid-friendly
+• Why I Love It: beginner-friendly, special occasion-worthy, kid-friendly

 • Time Commitment: 1 hour and 30 minutes

-• Why We Love It: no cook, beginner-friendly, kid-friendly, <10 ingredients
+• Why I Love It: no cook, beginner-friendly, kid-friendly, <10 ingredients

 You can start with store-bought sugar cookies to save yourself some time.
-(And no, you don’t have to reveal your shortcut.)
+(And no, you don't have to reveal your shortcut to stay off the naughty list.)
 These two-bite babies will be gone within seconds, since they're super poppable and kid-friendly.

 • Time Commitment: 2 hours

-• Why We Love It: no cook, make ahead, crowd-pleaser, kid-friendly
+• Why I Love It: no cook, make ahead, crowd-pleaser, kid-friendly

-If you aren't familiar with icebox desserts, they're typically no-bake, only requiring assembly and chilling in the fridge.
-Try not to drool over these warm-spiced stacks just yet: They still need to be drizzled with caramel sauce.
+If you aren't familiar with icebox desserts, they're typically no-bake, only requiring assembly and a long chill in the fridge.
+These warm-spiced stacks are perfect for ending your Christmas Eve dinner on a sweet note—but try not to drool just yet!
+They still need to be drizzled with caramel sauce before being devoured.

 • Time Commitment: 1 hour and 15 minutes